-OPEN Gallery: Lynette Miranda and Etta Sandry
+OPEN Gallery: Lynette Miranda and Etta Sandry is in the past.

 OPEN Gallery presents “Over and Over Again” by Lynette Miranda and Etta Sandry

 244 Fifth Ave.
 N.

 The OPEN Gallery of Lipscomb University announces its February exhibition, “Over and Over Again: investigation, translation, revelation, transformation,” by Lynette Miranda, of Miami, and Etta Sandry, of Chicago.

 Unassuming objects, easily passed by and forgotten about, are examples of the in-depth focus of Miranda and Sandry’s artistic investigations.
 The process of examining one basic idea through the exploration of craft, material and labor is at the core of their individual practices.
 Their artwork disrupts assumptions of meaning and materiality by re-interpreting and translating text, patterns and objects.
 Through repetitive process-heavy techniques such as weaving, embroidery and printmaking, the artists reveal new identities in the work and form relationships between object and audience.
 Perhaps imperceptible at ?rst glance, the intricacies of their craft are experienced when the viewer comes back for a closer look.